benedictdaske/nextsesh/README.md

 ## 📌 Notes

 > 📘 Project State
 >
 > The project is currently in pre-alpha.
 > `main` does contain the MVP but is deplyed as a static info website only.

+> 🚧 Bugs, Crashes & Missing features
+>
+> The project is in a very early alpha stage.
+> Thus, there may be repeated bugs or crashes.
+> Most features are still missing.

 ## 📎 General